-Readily Accessible - Stowed so that it is easily obtained near a person's berthing area and workstation so to prevent searching throughout the vessel.
-Also means equipment that is taken out of stowage and is available within the same space as any person for immediate use during an emergency.
-BOJAK C-4, Edition F, 33 CFR 165.1325(b)(9)
+Readily Accessible - Stowed so that it is easily obtained near a person's berthing area and work station so to prevent searching throughout the vessel.

-Secured - As it relates to the overboard discharge valve for a marine sanitation device: locked, tagged, wire-tied, zip-tied, or chained (or handle removed) in the closed position.
+Secured - As it relates to the overboard discharge valve for a marine sanitation device: locked, tagged, wire-tied, zip-tied or chained in the closed position.
 Locking the head door does not satisfy as being secured.
 33 CFR 159.7

 Similarly Qualified Organization - An organization which has been designated by the Commandant for the purpose of classing or examining commercial fishing industry vessels.
-Examples: ABS, DNV.
+Examples: ABS, DNV-GL.
 46 CFR 28.50